 Emotional Disturbances

-Emotional disturbances, insomnia, fatigue and anxiety are some of the most common symptoms of PMS.
-Many women experience crying episodes,depression and feelings of despair.
-Soon after menstruation begins these emotional and sleep disturbances subside.
+Emotional disturbances, insomnia, fatigue, UE, and anxiety are some of the most common symptoms of PMS.
+Many women experience crying episodes,depression, and feelings of despair.
+Soon after menstruation begins, these emotional and sleep disturbances subside.

 Physical Problems

-A plethora of physical manifestations can occur right before your period.
+Right before your period, a plethora of physical manifestations can occur.
 Your breasts may become tender and swollen.
-You may experience digestion issues, including constipation, diarrhea, bloating and upset stomach.
+You may experience digestion issues, including constipation, diarrhea, bloating, and an upset stomach.
 Pain can occur throughout the body.
-Women may experience headaches, back pain, along with muscle pain and achy joints.
+Women may experience headaches, back pain, muscle pain, and achy joints.

 Treatment Options

 Women can make lifestyle changes to help alleviate the symptoms of PMS.
-Additionally, prescription and over the counter medicines can help ease your suffering.
-Finally, several natural alternative therapies can also help ease symptoms.
+Additionally, prescription and over-the-counter medicines can help ease your suffering.
+Finally, several natural alternative therapies can also help reduce symptoms.

-Physical activity is not only good for the body, but it is also good for the emotions.
-If you experience fatigue, bloating, insomnia, depression or body pains, exercising at least 30 minutes daily can help.
-For best results, choose activities that get your heart pumping, such as running, biking, swimming or power walking.
+Physical activity is good for the body and the emotions.
+If you experience fatigue, bloating, insomnia, depression, or body pains, exercising at least 30 minutes daily can help.
+Choose activities that get your heart pumping, such as running, biking, swimming, or power walking, for the best results.

 If you suffer from fatigue or depression, acalcium supplementcan help.
 For best results, take 500 milligrams of calcium with breakfast and dinner to supply your body with the nutrients it needs to regulate your hormones.
-If you prefer to get your calcium naturally, eat a diet filled with dairy products and dark, green leafy vegetables.
-Include Health Concerns supplements that are specifically designed for women’s health to relieve PMS symptoms.
+If you prefer to get your calcium naturally, eat a diet filled with dairy products and dark, green, leafy vegetables.
+Include Health Concerns supplements designed for women's health to relieve PMS symptoms.

-Another common mineral menstruating women need isiron.
+Iron is another ordinary mineral menstruating women need.
 Because of the blood loss that occurs every month, many women experience anemia.
-Iron is necessary for hemoglobin production, the building blocks of blood.
+Iron is necessary for the production of hemoglobin, the building blocks of blood.

-Vitamin B12, folic acid and vitamin Calso help prevent anemia.
-Vitamin B12 helps the body convert food into energy.
-This vitamin aids in the production of red blood cells and helps the bone marrow regenerate.
-Folic acid helps the cells to rapidly divide and grow.
-Additionally, this vitamin helps to synthesize and repair DNA and RNA.
+Vitamin B12, folic acid, and vitamin Calso help prevent anemia.
+Vitamin B12 helps the body convert food into energy, aids in producing red blood cells and allows the bone marrow to regenerate.
+Folic acid helps cells divide and grow rapidly.
+Additionally, it helps synthesize and repair DNA and RNA.
 Finally, the body requires vitamin C to absorb iron.

 Diet Changes

 Finally, you should avoid excess sodium.
-Limit the amount of sodium you consume to no more than 150 micrograms a day.
-Too much salt can cause the body to retain fluid.
-This excess fluid, also known as edema, causes bloating and pain.
+Limit your daily intake to 150 micrograms.
+Too much salt can cause the body to retain fluid, which is also known as edema.
+This excess fluid causes bloating and pain.

 Stress Management

-Learning how to manage stress using a variety of relaxation techniques can help you overcome the emotional issues often experienced during PMS.
-Yoga, group therapy, meditation and deep breathing techniques have been shown to effectively manage mood swings and depression.
+Learning to manage stress using various relaxation techniques can help you overcome the emotional issues often experienced during PMS.
+Yoga, group therapy, meditation, and deep breathing techniques have been shown to manage mood swings and depression effectively.

-There are numerous over the counter and prescription medication to alleviate PMS issues.
-You can use NSAIDs to help relieve cramps, breast tenderness, headaches and backaches.
-NSAIDs pain relievers include ibuprofen, aspirin and naproxen.
-Each of these medications can be found in the pain relief section of your local pharmacy.
+Numerous over-the-counter and prescription medications can alleviate PMS issues.
+NSAIDs, which include ibuprofen, aspirin, and naproxen, can help relieve cramps, breast tenderness, headaches, and backaches.
+These medications can be found in the pain relief section of your local pharmacy.

 Alternative Therapies

 Numerous alternative therapies are used to help prevent and control PMS.
-Herbal formulas containing black cohosh, evening primrose oil and Chasteberry are often recommended by doctors specializing in naturopathy.Black cohoshis used to treat insomnia and irritability.
-Likewise, evening primrose oil contains pain relieving phenylalanies to relieve headaches, muscle pains, cramps and back pain.
-Finally, Chasteberry relieves breast pain, headaches, constipation and mood swings.
+Doctors specializing in naturopathy often recommend herbal formulas containing black cohosh, evening primrose oil, and Chasteberry.Black cohoshis used to treat insomnia and irritability.
+Likewise, evening primrose oil contains pain-relieving phenylalanine to relieve headaches, muscle pains, cramps, and back pain.
+Finally, Chasteberry relieves breast pain, headaches, constipation, and mood swings.

 ,